Trodelvy® (sacituzumab govitecan-hziy)

 Do not receive TRODELVY if you have had a severe allergic reaction to TRODELVY.
 Ask your healthcare provider if you are not sure.

 TRODELVY can cause serious or life-threatening allergic and infusion-related reactions.
+These reactions are more common within 24 hours of receiving TRODELVY.

 What is important for me to know about nausea and vomiting?1

-Nausea and vomiting are common with TRODELVY and can sometimes be severe.
+Nausea and vomiting can be severe.
 Before each dose of TRODELVY, you will receive medicines to help prevent nausea and vomiting.
-You should be given medicines to take home with you, along with instructions about how to take them to help prevent and treat any nausea and vomiting after you receive TRODELVY. | |
+You should be given medicines to take home with you, along with instructions about how to take them to help prevent and treat any nausea and vomiting after you receive TRODELVY.

-Call your healthcare provider right away if you have nausea or vomiting that is not controlled with the medicines prescribed for you.
-Your healthcare provider may decide to decrease your dose, delay treatment, or permanently stop TRODELVY if your nausea and vomiting is severe and cannot be controlled with anti-nausea medicines. |
+Tell your healthcare provider right away if you develop nausea or vomiting that is not controlled with the medicines prescribed for you.

 What is premedication?1